Skip to main content

 Step 1 — Authenticate

-curl -X POST https://login-sandbox.venly.io/auth/realms/VenlyFinance/protocol/openid-connect/token \
+curl -X POST https://login-staging.venly.io/auth/realms/VenlyFinance/protocol/openid-connect/token \

 -H "Content-Type: application/x-www-form-urlencoded" \